kmacdonald06/ai-openscale-icp/tutorial-adv.md

 ## Prerequisites
 {: #crt-prereqs}

-This tutorial uses a Jupyter notebook that should be run by using the “Python 3.5 with Spark” runtime environment.
+This tutorial uses a Jupyter notebook that should be run by using the “Python 3.x with Spark” runtime environment.
 It requires service credentials for the following {{site.data.keyword.icpfull}} for Data services:

 - {{site.data.keyword.aios_short}}

 - {{site.data.keyword.pm_full}}

   You must associate a {{site.data.keyword.pm_short}} instance if you do not already have one associated with your account.
 If you have a [machine learning service that was provisioned as part of your {{site.data.keyword.icpfull}} for Data installation](ai-openscale-icp?topic=ai-openscale-icp-inst-install-icp#inst-wml), you must ensure that it is part of the same organization and space.

 - Db2 Warehouse

   You must associate a Db2 Warehouse service with your account if you do not already have one.
 If you have a [Db2 Warehouse service that was provisioned as part of your {{site.data.keyword.icpfull}} for Data installation](ai-openscale-icp?topic=ai-openscale-icp-inst-install-icp#inst-db2), you must ensure that it is part of the same organization and space.

 When you choose a plan for each of the preceding {{site.data.keyword.icpfull_notm}} for Data services, there are several options, including a Lite plan.
-Although the Lite plan is free, it is restricted and provides only enough processing to run through the tutorial a couple of times before the montly limit is reached.
+Although the Lite plan is free, it is restricted and provides only enough processing to run through the tutorial a couple of times before the monthly limit is reached.
 {: note}

 ## Introduction